wuhancrisis/wuhancrisis.github.io/about_en.md

 [![](/assets/supertopic_comments.jpg)](/assets/supertopic_comments.jpg)

-## Data Publication
+## Data Usage

-As of now, the website keenly hope to call for humanitarian help and respect to each and every individuals in this crisis.
+As of now, the website keenly hopes to call for humanitarian help and respect to each and every individuals in this crisis.
 They are way way more than a statistical number.

 Later, may be the Spring coming, every detail of those messages shall be roar out loadly yet reviewed carefully, for the remember, as for the future.